List of British banknotes and coins: Banknotes

 Note: The description of banknotes given here relates to notes issued by the Bank of England.
-Three banks in Scotland and four banks in Northern Ireland also issue notes, in some or all of the denominations: £1, £5, £10, £20, £50, £100.
+Three banks in Scotland and three banks in Northern Ireland also issue notes, in some or all of the denominations: £1, £5, £10, £20, £50, £100.

 Bank of England notes are periodically redesigned and reissued, with the old notes being withdrawn from circulation and destroyed.
 Each redesign is allocated a "series".
 Currently the £50 note is "series F" issue whilst the £5, £10 and £20 notes are "series G" issue.
 Series G is the latest round of redesign, which commenced in September 2016 with the polymer £5 note, September 2017 with the polymer £10 note, and February 2020 with the polymer £20 note.